-For the rest of the merchandise, whether it's newish,... vintage, antique, or just used, hit the library and look at some price guides, or sign up for an online subscription.
+For the rest of the merchandise, whether it's newish, vintage, antique, or just used, hit the library and look at some price guides, or sign up for an online subscription.
 You can also find out what people are paying for similar things to yours by doing completed sale searches on sites like eBay, Etsy, 1st Dibs, and Ruby Lane.
 Remember, you're looking to see what people have already paid, not at the list prices sellers are currently hoping to get.
-I can list my leftover 1980's Aqua Net hairspray for $300.
-That doesn't make $300 is the going rate, and it certainly doesn't mean anyone will pay.Continue to 4 of 6 below.

 Advertising Your Estate Sale

 You have to advertise your estate sale in numerous ways to maximize the number of shoppers who attend.
 Place classified listings on Craigslist (include photos) and in the newspaper.
 Put the newspaper listing in the garage sale section if there's no designated area for estate sales.
-If you're holding the sale in a small town near a city, advertise the event in the papers from both places -- and consider purchasing a larger display ad that draws they eye and gives you more room to the... details and goods.
+If you're holding the sale in a small town near a city, advertise the event in the papers from both places—and consider purchasing a larger display ad that draws the eye and gives you more room to list the details and goods.